Federal judge denies request to stop clearing of Minneapolis homeless encampments

 Lawyers for the American Civil Liberties Union of Minnesota (ACLU) and Mid-Minnesota Legal Aid argued that the clearings violated the constitutional rights of the homeless, claiming they were given little to no notice and no other places to go.

-In an order filed Thursday, U.S. District Judge Wilhelmina M. Wright rejected their request.
+In an order filed Thursday, U.S. District Judge Wilhelmina Wright rejected their request.

 According to statements provided by the city and county, Wright wrote in her order, officials only clear encampments if there is shelter space available and the camps pose health and safety risks to both the homeless and the public.
 The city and county both said shelter beds have been available throughout the year.